common-voice/common-voice/CONTRIBUTING.md

 4. Lint and rebuild all js files on every change.

 You can then access the website at [http://localhost:9000](http://localhost:9000).

+#### Configuration
+You can find configurable options, like the port CommonVoice is running on, in `/server/src/config-helper.ts`.
+Just create a `/server/config.json` with the config you want to override.

 #### Setting up Amazon S3 for development
 The Common Voice project uses S3 for voice clip storage.
 If you need help configuring